 -Share with us your favorite stories and memories of your Diwali celebrations and use the hashtag #MyDiwaliStory.

 -Each week, Bharat Babies will select a winner at random to win a copy of “Let’s Celebrate Diwali” plus one other book from among Bharat Babies’ five illustrated works.

 -Share your story on your Instagram or Facebook using one or more of the following hashtag for additional chances to win.
 Look out for weekly prizes. #BharatBabies #RunwaysandRattles #LoveLaughMirch #MyLittlePudding #MapleandMarigold #ModernDayBrownMom

 -Also check out these other South Asian bloggers across the world and read what they have to say about Diwali.

 #MyDiwaliStory is a campaign to help promote authentic, pluralistic stories surrounding the festival of Diwali.
-This campaign, a joint effort between South Asian bloggers from around the globe and children’s book publisher Bharat Babies, helps celebrate all that is Diwali around the world.
+This campaign is a joint effort between South Asian bloggers from around the globe and children’s book publisher Bharat Babies, to help celebrate all that is Diwali around the world.